 Jarno defends himself:

 "Maybe it was my look.
 It is not a bad idea to check the mirrors once in a while.
-I gave him as much space in the inside to then get out of his way.
-I think that Coulthard should have remained calmer because his championship fight is now over.
+I gave him as much space as I could have in the inside.
+I tried to get out of his way but there was nowhere to go.
+It was an accident.
+I had a very good start.
+I was next to David and I don’t know if he saw me.
+He may have closed the door.
+I supposed you could say it was a racing accident.
+I also think that Coulthard should have been more careful.
+His championship fight is now over.
 I will have a word with him later to clear the air".

-Down at Ferrari, Schumacher’s only smile is reserved to Hakkinen.
-The current world champion sincerely congratulates the Finn directly but also through the press:
+Michael Schumacher’s only smile is reserved to Mika Hakkinen.
+The current world champion sincerely congratulates the Finn through the press:

 "I am happy for him.
 He had a tough time and deserves this win".